 While we can’t gather in person, MCS is keeping our members engaged with monthly Zoom sessions.
 Each session focuses on a musical topic presented by Director Jere Lantz and includes chances to sing along and chat.
-We are continuing these in January through March of 2021.

 A Tradition of Choir Music in the Twin Cities

 Minnetonka Choral Society (MCS) traces its roots back to 1957 and has been a fixture in the Twin Cities’ choir music scene ever since.
 We are dedicated to enriching the lives of our members and the community through great choral music performance.
 We love to sing!
 And we love nothing more than singing to a full audience.

 Our Music Director, Jere Lantz, selects our music especially for us.
 The music ranges from old masterworks such as Mozart and Haydn masses and Brahms’ Ein Deutches Requiem to more contemporary compositions such as Vaughan Williams’ Hodie and Copland’s In The Beginning, to works by modern composers or arrangers such as John Rutter, Dominick Argento, Stephen Paulus, and Jeffrey Van.
 With a sprinkling of Broadway classics, traditional folk songs from around the globe, and timeless carols, you’re sure to find new favorites!